Get alerts of updates about «Quarantine and isolation»

 - Remember good hand hygiene and cough etiquette.

-- Keep at least 1 metre (preferably 2) away from anyone other than those you live with.
+- Keep at least 1 metre away from anyone other than those you live with.
 Avoid physical contact, including handshakes and hugging.
+If you are protected, you can have close contact with others in private homes, but still keep your distance from the unprotected in risk groups.
+See further description in the chapter:

 - If you develop symptoms of a respiratory infection, you must stay at home and you should take a test.